 IR35 Changes: Public and Private Sector Reforms

 April 2017 saw a reform to IR35 that affected the public sector.
 The responsibility to determine the IR35 status on assignments in public sector organisations shifted from the contractor to the end hirer.
-The April 2020 draft reforms mirror the public sector changes onto the private sector; our article outlines all the changes.
+The April 2021 reforms mirror the public sector changes onto the private sector; our article outlines all the changes.
 Within the latest reforms, we see the introduction of the Small Business Exemption - an effort from HMRC to ease the administrative burden on smaller companies.
-As such, the April 2020 reforms will only apply to medium and larger companies.
+As such, the April 2021 reforms will only apply to medium and larger companies.

 How to assist a contractor who has been incorrectly placed inside IR35

 As a recruiter, your forte lies within finding great talent, identifying gaps in the market, sourcing great end hirers, and matching the two together.
 While it may seem daunting to determine if the contractor has had their assignment correctly or incorrectly deemed inside or outside IR35, our in-house team is here to help with IR35 reviews.

 IR35 specialists have vast experience, industry knowledge and can provide you with trusted advice that you can feed-back to the contractor.

 Speak to the end hirer

 Reaching out to those who deemed the contract inside IR35 will allow you further insight into what led them to their decision; was it one small clause that you could ask them to re-word, or is it a factor that you (as well as the contractor) may have overlooked?